 Riverside Data Loggers 2016

-We have two data loggers, one on the East River St. Mary's & one on the West Branch.
+Thanks to partner Michelin Tire, we now have two data loggers, one on the East River St. Mary's & one on the West Branch.
 They provide real-time & historical data from monitoring of rainfall, river pH, water level, & water temperature at these sites.
 This gives us valuable ecosystem health information and a baseline to assess future trends.
-Anyone interested can access the loggers online, but please have patience, knowing that they are being deployed in May, 2016, and there may be technical issues that we must deal with until we gain experience.
+Anyone interested can access the loggers online, but please have patience, knowing that they are being deployed in May, 2016.

 SMRA Kelt video (Gweneth Boutilier, Ralph Jack) 2016